 Deseret was the name of the first Mormon settlement in Utah.
 Its name is from the Book of Mormon, meaning ‘land of the honey bee’.
 This territory extended between the Sierra Nevadas and the Rocky Mountains, covering a vast area in Utah.
 The Mormons were on a mission from God, attempting to create a model society in this new wilderness.

-Four days after arriving in Salt Lake City, building began on the magnificent Salt Lake Temple.
+Four days after arriving in Salt Lake City, building began on the magnificent Salt Lake Temple, which took forty years to build.
 This Mormon Temple is the centerpiece of the city and an easy icon to spot as you walk the streets of the city.

 Close by on Temple Square is the Mormon Tabernacle where the Mormon Tabernacle Choir performs at selected times during the year.
 We have timed our stay to include a Sunday morning performance of the choir.
 They give us a short introduction to the astounding acoustic construction that gives the organ and choir such a unique sound.
 They demonstrated that even dropping a pin in the pulpit could be heard throughout the auditorium due to the fantastic acoustics.
 And it worked!

 Adding to the sound and beauty of the choir is the 11,623- pipe Tabernacle organ, whose golden pipes are hand carved from Utah lumber.
 This is one of the most elaborate organs in the world.
 The combination of organ and choir were magnificent entertainment.
 Of course, you couldn’t leave without wanting to buy a CD for future listening.

 Touring the Utah State Capitol building here, you are able to see the unique art, architecture, and history of the building.
 The beautiful domed rotunda with bronze sculpture groups delights the eye inside, while outside the flower gardens are exquisite.